AbrarAbe/myhomepage/README.md

     ```bash
     cd <your_project_directory>
     ```
-   **Note:** As this is a static website, no server-side installation is required.
+3. Install dependencies:
+    ```bash
+    pnpm install
+    ```

-### Running the Application
+### Running the Application (For Contributors)

-1. Open the `index.html` file in your web browser.
+1. Start the development server:
+    ```bash
+    pnpm run dev
+    ```

+    This will start the Astro development server.
+Open your browser and navigate to the address shown in the console (usually `http://localhost:4321`).

+### Viewing the Deployed Application

+To view the deployed application, visit [https://abrarabe.github.io/myhomepage](https://abrarabe.github.io/myhomepage).

 ## Features

 *   **Interactive Navigation:** The navigation menu highlights the currently selected item when clicked.
 *   **Simple and Clean:** The design prioritizes simplicity and clear functionality.
+*   **Built with Astro JS:** Enjoy the benefits of modern web development with Astro JS, including improved performance, SEO optimization, and a component-based architecture.

 ## Usage